EngineerBetter/engineerbetter-hugo/content/blog/debugging-kubernetes-networking.md

 * Pod IP on a different worker
 * Cluster IP that is backed by a pod on a different worker
 * Pod IP on the same worker
-* Cluster IP that is backed by a pod on a different worker
+* Cluster IP that is backed by a pod on the same worker

 Hitting the pod IP and cluster IP both succeeded when the target pod was on a different worker: we got the NGiNX default index page as expected.